 It is important to complete and return your student employment paperwork on time.
 Students are not authorized to begin working his/her supervisor receives an “Authorization to Work” from the Student Employment Office.
 Incomplete paperwork will be returned to your and may delay your paychecks.

 International students must have a United States Social Security Card to work on campus.
 The Social Security Administration General Information and Services may be reached by calling 1-800-772-1213.
 The Butte Office is located at 2201 Harrison Avenue and may be reached by calling 1-888-632-7068.

 - Timecards are due on the 18th of each month.

-- Teaching and Research Assistants will receive four (4) paychecks per semester: October-January for Fall employement; March-June for Spring employment.
+- Teaching and Research Assistants will receive five (5) paychecks per semester: September-January for Fall employement; February-June for Spring employment.

 - Graduate students must carry at least nine (9) credits unless they have a GTA or GRA, which require at least six (6) credits.